dgraph-io/dgraph-docs/content/installation/download.md

     parent = "installation"
 +++

-{{% notice "tip" %}}
-If you are new to Dgraph, the easiest way to get Dgraph up and running is using the [Dgraph Cloud](https://cloud.dgraph.io/) or to use Dgraph standalone Docker image.
-{{% /notice %}}

 You can obtain Dgraph binary for the latest version as well as previous releases using automatic install script, manual download, through Docker images  or by building the binary from the open source code.